 Bullying and harsh school discipline systems have been shown to negatively impact youth in both the short- and long-term.
-At the same time, juvenile crime peaks nationwide in the hours immediately after school, from 2 to 6 PM.7 Accordingly, we can help children steer clear of crime by promoting: 1) effective programs during school hours, especially those that reduce bullying and improve school climate, and 2) high-quality afterschool programs.
+At the same time, crime peaks nationwide in the hours immediately after school, from 2 to 6 PM.7 Accordingly, we can help children steer clear of crime by promoting: 1) effective programs during school hours, especially those that reduce bullying and improve school climate, and 2) high-quality afterschool programs.

-- Being bullied in school is positively associated with substance use, and bullies themselves have been found to have a 3.5 times higher likelihood of later having at least one conviction than non-bullies or victims, and a six times increased likelihood of committing at least one violent crime later in life.8 The Olweus bullying prevention program (OBPP) is one effective intervention to mitigate these outcomes, and has been proven to reduce both instances of being bullied and bullying others.9 - The School-wide Positive Behavioral Interventions and Supports (SWPBIS) program is a three-tier system for encouraging positive behavior and improving school climate.10 All students are taught expectations for their behavior (Tier 1).
-For students who are not successful in Tier 1, more focused, intensive supports are provided in small groups (Tier 2).
-For the small number of children who are still not able to succeed.
-Tier 3 offers intensive, individual supports.
-Studies have shown that SWPBIS reduces suspensions and increases perceived school safety, earning it an "effective" rating from the National Institute of Justice.11

-One meta-analysis of afterschool programs across the country found nearly 3 in 5 students who attended such programs had improved behavior in and outside of the classroom, and also performed better in math and reading, had higher GPAs, and were more likely to earn credits toward graduation.12
+- Being bullied in school is positively associated with substance use, and bullies themselves have been found to have a 3.5 times higher likelihood of later having at least one conviction than non-bullies or victims, and a six times increased likelihood of committing at least one violent crime later in life.8 The Olweus bullying prevention program (OBPP) is one effective intervention to mitigate these outcomes, and has been proven to reduce both instances of being bullied and bullying others.9 - Restorative Justice focuses on repairing the harm caused by conflict by bringing together the harmed, those who caused the harm, and the community in a circle to respectfully share their perspectives, and concerns.
+The program has been found to result in decreased suspension rates, particularly for students of color, as well as reductions in the number of students who were chronically absent and student dropout rates.
+The state of the student of the - One meta-analysis of afterschool programs across the country found nearly 3 in 5 students who attended such programs had improved behavior in and outside of the classroom, and also performed better in math and reading, had higher GPAs, and were more likely to earn credits toward graduation.12